Skip to main content

 Students who are officially a part of the Athletics Department, band, or other campus-sponsored programs may not work during a scheduled practice, game, or event.
 Opportunities are also provided for eligible students to earn wages through approved community-service jobs.

-Recognized Student Organizations (RSOs) are prohibited from hosting activities using crowdfunding platforms such as GoFundMe or Facebook, or utilizing mobile wallets such as Venmo or CashApp for any chapter business.
+Recognized Student Organizations (RSOs) are prohibited from hosting activities using crowdfunding platforms such as GoFundMe or Facebook, or utilizing mobile wallets such as Venmo or CashApp for organization business.
 Additional examples include PayPal, Square, and Kickstarter.
-Sale proceeds, or dues, may not be channeled through an individuals personal account (Venmo, PayPal, bank accounts).
+Sale proceeds, donations, or dues, may not be channeled through an individuals personal account (Venmo, PayPal, bank accounts).
 Use of campus names, registered trademarks, or campus/team logos in conjunction with crowdsourcing is prohibited.

 The use of cash collection and Crowdchange for events in which an RSO needs to register or is selling merchandise is permitted.